Matthew Sunderland: Career

 Sunderland starred as Uncle Rory in Daniel Borgman's debut feature The Weight of Elephants.
 He was nominated for a Best Actor Award in the 2006 NZ Screen Awards for Nature's Way, which screened In Competition at the Cannes Film Festival in 2006.

 His other feature film roles include A Song of Good, Christmas, Stringer Woodenhead Existence, and The Devil's Rock.

 Sunderland made his directorial and screenwriting debut with the short film Tuffy, which deals with estrangement between a father and son, in small town New Zealand.

-In 2013, Sunderland played in the stage adaption of Kate Grenville’s Booker Prize-shortlisted The Secret River with the Sydney Theatre Company, which toured throughout Australia.
+In 2013, Sunderland played in the stage adaptation of Kate Grenville’s Booker Prize-shortlisted The Secret River with the Sydney Theatre Company, which toured throughout Australia.
 He also appeared in Shortland Street as White Dragon, in a storyline concluding the three-year Kieran Mitchell story arc.

 In 2016, Sunderland played the role of a drunken man resisting alien abduction in the music video for "Bergschrund" by DJ Shadow and Nils Frahm.

 Sunderland played the chemist, Joseph Pritchard in the 2020 miniseries The Luminaries.